NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 An example daisy chaining environment is provided in [/test-suite/daisy-chaining/](/test-suite/daisy-chaining), and each environment variable described within [Inbound message queue variables](#inbound-message-queue-variables).

-### Retrying and DLQ
+### Retrying and dead-letter queue
-When a message is received the adaptor will try to send an ACK.
-In case if it is not possible due to a runtime exception, the adaptor will keep retrying as per the threshold setup in the config file.
+The adaptor will put messages it doesn't recognise into dead letter queue.
+Messages that can't be delievered due to different exceptions and which exceeded the threshold of retries will also be sent to the dead letter queue.
-When the number of retries is exhausted then the message will be sent to a dead letter queue.
+The number of retries is configured in application.yml file.
+If the value of retries is not specified then, by default, it will be set to 3.

 [GP2GP Adaptor]: https://github.com/nhsconnect/integration-adaptor-gp2gp